 a The aug-cc-pVTZ AO basis set was used in all cases.
 The DHDFAs are sorted by their overall RMSDs.
+The values for the (SCS/SOS-)RS-DH methods were taken from Refs 83 and 85.
 The statistical estimators are Mean Deviation(MD), Mean-Absolute Deviation (MAD), Root-Mean-Square Deviation (RMSD), and Error Span ( $\Delta{\rm err}$ ).